Hackers said they could steal a Tesla Model X in minutes. Tesla pushed out a fix.

 The researchers, who informed the company of their findings on Aug.
 17, said Tesla is rolling out an update intended to address the issue.
 An over-the-air software update is being pushed to the key fobs, they said, which will better lock them down.

-WIRED was first to report on the vulnerability.
+Wired was first to report on the vulnerability.
 Tesla did not respond to a request for comment.

 Lennert Wouters, a PhD student at the COSIC research group, said in an email that the problem is not necessarily unique to Tesla.